 Science

 Our world is knowable with astounding specificity.
 We record the birth of stars, track the paths of electrons, and decode genomes of living entities.
 When we ask questions of the natural world, we receive consistent answers about how the world operates.
-Science reveals to us an ordered world—a world consistent with an orderly God.
-It is inseparable from his continued revelation of himself to humanity.
+Yet, our world also presents to us mystery and fascination.
+We marvel at the improbability of life and the non-deterministic nature of quantum mechanics.
+We see in science echoes of both order and mystery.
 For this reason, science serves as a unique path in our pursuit of who God is and how we are to live faithfully before him.

 Our Approach to Science